Randall executes a unique multi-level Marketing campaign to help sell your house, condominium, townhouse, or loft fast for the best price.

 - Neutralize home by removing all personal photos.

-- Place a premium yard sign if possible. (see example)
+- Place a premium yard sign if possible. (when appropriate)

 - Provide a secure lockbox to control access.

 - Encourage other agents to show your home to their clients (networking, caravan, announcements, etc..).

 - Advertise and market your property locally, nationally, and internationally.